 Return to Top

-Why do I need to serve the opposing party?
+Why do I need to serve the other side?

 Return to Top

-Do I have to serve the opposing party?
+Do I have to serve the other side?

 Yes.
-You almost always have to give the opposing party (or their lawyer if have one) a copy of EVERY document you file with the court.
+You almost always have to give the other side (or their lawyer if have one) a copy of EVERY document you file with the court.

 There are very few exceptions.
-If you are asking for an ex parte protective order for domestic violence, stalking or sexual assault, you can file a petition with the court without serving the opposing party.
-However, if you are granted an ex parte protective order, the court will send the opposing party a copy of the order and notice of a hearing if one is set.
-If you file any other documents in a protective order case, the police or state troopers will serve the opposing party.
+If you are asking for an ex parte protective order for domestic violence, stalking or sexual assault, you can file a petition with the court without serving the other side.
+However, if you are granted an ex parte protective order, the court will send the other side a copy of the order and notice of a hearing if one is set.
+If you file any other documents in a protective order case, the police or state troopers will serve the other side.
 You never have to serve them yourself.

 Return to Top